-The bustling tourist town of Playa del Carmen is the perfect place to base yourself for a holiday in the Riviera Maya because it’s home to awesome beaches, a vibrant downtown area filled with lively bars and restaurants, and plenty of fun activities.
+The bustling tourist town of Playa del Carmen is the perfect place to base yourself for a holiday in the Riviera Maya.
+It’s home to awesome beaches, a vibrant downtown area filled with lively bars and restaurants, and plenty of fun activities.

-We tend to sway towards staying in Playa del Carmen when we visit the Yucatan Peninsula because we can fill most of our days on the busy main beach here, also called Playa del Carmen, as well as enjoy the many water activities on offer like parasailing or a catamaran cruise.
+We tend to sway towards staying in Playa del Carmen when we visit the Yucatan Peninsula because we can fill most of our days on the busy main beach, also called Playa del Carmen.
+Here, you can enjoy the many water activities on offer, like parasailing or a catamaran cruise.

 But for the days when we want some peace and quiet, it’s an easy day trip to some lesser-known gems like Puerto Morelos or Isla Contoy!
 That’s the unique selling point of Playa del Carmen – it’s close to so many incredible activities and destinations making for epic day trips!